wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 ## Delta/Parquet Format

 Like Adobe's PDF file format, which enabled many companies in the printing industry to flourish due to widespread adoption, the <strong>Delta Lake data format</strong> has enabled the <strong>datalake</strong> industry to achieve a whole new level.
 Database vendors <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks have been using the Delta format for years.
+The storage format used by Microsoft SQL Server format was proprietary.

 1. Visit: